 You don’t need to look for an accountant that speaks your native tongue.
 If your language efficiency is higher than B2 and you can understand a British law jargon I recommend to check the whole spectrum of accountants.

-This is probably the easiest part of a whole process.
+This is probably the easiest part of the whole process.
 Every accountant offers an LTD registration in Companies House.
 The set up is easy and cheap (currently 12 GBP), so I suggest doing this on your own.
-Additionally, it’s best to familiarize yourself with Companies House page.
+Additionally, it’s best to familiarize yourself with the Companies House page.
 It will be useful in other operations like changing your company name, directors, registration address, filing reports, etc.

 What do you need before setting up a business in England?